CiviledCode/Stock-Research/Stop Loss.md

 # Stop Loss
 #notes
 - A Stop Loss is a point in which you cut your losses on a trade to mitigate risk.
 This is basically a price point in which your assets will automatically sell themselves for a loss.
-The placement of your stop loss is equally important as your [[Take Profit]] or other values.
+The placement of your stop loss is equally important as your [[Take Profit]] or other trigger values.

 <br>